INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 </html>
 ```

-Similar to the example described on [Stack Overflow][SO2], this could look as follows when JSON is acceptable for the client:
+Similar to the example described on \[[SO2]\], this could look as follows when JSON is acceptable for the client:

 ```
 # Request